suit-wg/suit-mti/draft-ietf-suit-mti.md

 ## Use of AES-CTR in payload encryption {#aes-ctr-payloads}

 AES-CTR mode with a digest is specified, see {{-ctrcbc}}.
 All of the AES-CTR security considerations in {{-ctrcbc}} apply.
-A non-AEAD encryption mode is specified in this draft due to the following mitigating circumstances:
+A non-AEAD encryption mode is specified in this specification due to the following mitigating circumstances:

 * Out-of-order decryption must be supported.
 Therefore, we must use a stream cipher that supports random access.
 * Chosen plaintext attacks are extremely difficult to achieve, since the payloads are typically constructed in a relatively secure environment--the developer's computer or build infrastructure--and should be signed in an air-gapped or similarly protected environment.
 In short, the plaintext is authenticated prior to encryption.
 * Content Encryption Keys must be used to encrypt only once.

-See {{I-D.ietf-suit-firmware-encryption}}.
+See {{I-D.ietf-suit-firmware-encryption}} for additional background information.

 As a result of these mitigating circumstances, AES-CTR is an acceptable cipher for typical software/firmware delivery scenarios.